kuantele/CSCI596_Final_Project/README.md

 6. Compare the output and the label into a file.

 ### Step 3: Multi threads speed up
-Train the data using multi threads.
+1. Incorporate multi threads method to train our models with data.

-Test the whole license plate images simultaneously.
+2. Recognizing great amount of license plate images simultaneously.

-Report the performance profile to see how multi threads in this case can help speed up.
+3. Report the performance profile to see how multi threads in this case can help speed up.

 ## Resources